ETN-Tech/isen_what-the-hash/README.md

 # What The Hash - Hash Algorithm Security

-Educative website about Hash algorithm Security.
+Educational website about Hash algorithm Security.